Dupuytren’s Contracture

 Treatment

-Surgery may be recommended when the fingers begin to bend or if the hand can not be placed flat on a table.
-Rapid progression which interferes with normal hand function may warrant early surgery.
+Treatment may be recommended when the fingers begin to bend or if the hand can not be placed flat on a table.
+Rapid progression which interferes with normal hand function may warrant early treatment.

-Despite surgical removal of the diseased fascia, the disease may occasionally return.
-Surgery may not completely cure the disease.
-The goal of surgery is to retain normal hand function.
+Despite treatment of the diseased fascia, whether by surgery, needle aponeurotomy or collagenase clostridium histolyticum injection (Xiaflex), disease may occasionally return.
+Treatment may not completely cure the disease.
+The goal of treatment is to retain normal hand function.

-Surgical treatment involves making usually zig-zag shaped incisions in the palm to remove the diseased fascia.
+Dupuytren’s disease diagram Surgical treatment involves making usually zig-zag shaped incisions in the palm to remove the diseased fascia.
 Most often, block anesthesia is used, in which the arm is completely numbed but the patient is not put completely to sleep.
 This is the safest for most patients, and comfortable both during and after surgery.
-Often patients will be able to go home the day of surgery, though it may be prudent, in some cases, to spend a night in the hospital.
+Most often patients will be able to go home the day of surgery, though it may be prudent, in some cases, to spend a night in the hospital.
 Sometimes part or all of the wound may be left open intentionally by the surgeon, depending on the condition of the patient’s remaining skin.
 Often, small plastic tubes or drains will be inserted, which will be removed one to two days after surgery.
-The post-operative dressing applied by your surgeon is designed to immobilize the hand and provide compression to the wounds.
+The post- operative dressing applied by your surgeon is designed to immobilize the hand and provide compression to the wounds.

 Several complications can occur from the treatment of this disease.
-The incisions will remain tender for quite some time.
+Needle aponeurotomy can rarely cause damage to tendons or nerves.
+Collagenase clostridium histolyticum (Xiaflex) injections may be associated with an allergic reaction, and normal tissues in the hand may be adversely affected or may even rupture.
+If surgery is performed, incisions will remain tender for quite some time.
 Bleeding or infection can occur and slow recovery.
 Joint stiffness may occur.
 Nerves or blood vessels to the fingers may occasionally be damaged.
 Full mobility may never be regained.
 Recurrence is always possible.